akshatc/WP-Remote-WordPress-Plugin/readme.txt

 2. Activate the plugin.
 3. Sign up for an account at wpremote.com and add your site.

+== Screenshots ==

+1. The WP Remote dashboard at wpremote.com
+2. See all of the plugins and themes needing update across all Sites in one view.
+3. Download nightly Automatic Backups (Premium feature).

 == Changelog ==

 #### 2.6.4 (???)